cjongeward/animation_engine/04-Reflection/README.md

 ## Goals:
 * Create a sphere that reflects its surroundings
-* Create a class to store reflection properties
+* Create a class to store reflection properties for each individual sphere.
+* Create multiple spheres with different surfaces.

 ## Result:
 ![](/04-Reflection/tracer/image.bmp)

 ## Implementation:
-* The first thing I want to do is create a ReflectionProperties class.
-At the moment, I have the diffuse and specular multipliers and the specular exponent hard coded into the trace method.
+* The first thing I did was create a ReflectionProperties class.
+Previously, I had the diffuse and specular multipliers and the specular exponent hard coded into the trace method.
 I’m about to add another shading component that will have yet another multiplier so it’s about time to consolidate these multipliers into a class.
 Plus, each shape in the scene needs to be able to specify its own multipliers.
 This combined with a color (or later on a texture) is what will define what type of material the surface looks like.
 So the ReflectionProperties class will hold the multipliers, the specular exponent, and the color.

 A reflection properties instance will be constructed with four coefficients and a color.
 Each shape will need to be constructed with a ReflectionProperties instance that will define what it looks like.
 ```cpp